 F. Measure costs: Actual Vs. capability

-This data will allow us to optimize the feed rates of various chemicals and fine tune their frequency of addition to bring in direct benefits to the plant.
-Variations in the regular maintenance level can be reduced and the chemicals can be maintained in a narrower band of operation to avoid wide fluctuations and overfeed of chemicals.
+This data will allow us to optimize the feed rates of various chemicals and fine-tune their frequency of addition to bring in direct benefits to the plant.
+Variations in the regular maintenance level can be reduced and the chemicals can be maintained in a narrower band of operation to avoid wide fluctuations and overfeeding of chemicals.

 G. Overall review and presentation

-Once all the information is collated a detailed study of the data is necessary to suggest any improvements with regard to the system, programme and/or services to bring in value addition and cost benefit which is the sole objective of such an audit.
-The findings and suggestions should then be logically presented to the key officials of the unit who can then assist in the implementations of the suggested improvements.
+Once all the information is collated a detailed study of the data is necessary to suggest any improvements with regard to the system, programme, and/or services to bring in value addition and cost-benefit which is the sole objective of such an audit.
+The findings and suggestions should then be logically presented to the key officials of the unit who can then assist in the implementation of the suggested improvements.

 The whole purpose of an audit is the Pay Off.
-Some the pay offs could be;
+Some of the payoffs could be;

 AUDIT – Summary and Check list:

-As a summary, provided below is the audit check list in assisting a cooling water audit.
-This is a typical audit check list and depending on the system and the need it can be modified to suit individual requirement.
+As a summary, provided below is the audit checklist in assisting a cooling water audit.
+This is a typical audit checklist and depending on the system and the need it can be modified to suit individual requirements.